Dow pole vaults 22,000, but beware the landing

 "The market gain has been built on a narrow group of issues.
 That typically is not indicative of great health," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
 "I would not be shocked ... if we saw a pullback."

-And with the Dow industrials at a record high, Dow theory suggests that the Dow Transportation Average index should also hit a record in order to confirm the market's march higher.
+And with industrials at a record high, Dow theory suggests that the Dow Transportation Average index should also hit a record in order to confirm the market's march higher.

-But that index trails the Dow industrials' year-to-date performance by almost 10 percentage points and is nearly 6 percent below its own July 14 record high.
+But that index trails the Dow industrials' year-to-date performance by almost 10 percentage points and is more than 6 percent below its July high.

-Also, overall market breadth, or the number of winning stocks relative to losers, is weakening even as the major U.S. indexes hover near record highs.
+And overall market breadth, or the number of winning stocks relative to losers, is weakening even as the major U.S. indexes set record highs.

 That means the broad gains have been driven by advances in a declining number of companies, and market watchers fear they could be hard to sustain.